cruna-cc/deprecated-cruna-protocol/README.md

 The process of upgrading a Cruna Vault to a new version is straightforward, although it requires careful steps due to the immutable nature of smart contracts.

 1. **Deployment of the New Contract**: The first step involves deploying the new contract for the upgraded Cruna Vault (V2).
-2. **Eject the TrusteeNFT from the Old Vault**: The owner must then eject the TrusteeNFT from the current vault (V1).
-This action transfers the ownership of the TrusteeNFT ID from the Flexi Vault to the owner of the Cruna Vault.
+2. **Eject the Trustee from the Old Vault**: The owner must then eject the Trustee from the current vault (V1).
+This action transfers the ownership of the Trustee ID from the Flexi Vault to the owner of the Cruna Vault.
-3. **Re-Inject the TrusteeNFT into the New Vault**: The final step is to re-inject the ejected TrusteeNFT into the new vault (V2).
+3. **Re-Inject the Trustee into the New Vault**: The final step is to re-inject the ejected Trustee into the new vault (V2).
 This effectively transfers the management of the assets from the old vault to the new one.

 Through this migration process, users can seamlessly transition to newer versions of the Cruna Vault, ensuring they can take advantage of new features and improved security measures while maintaining the control and security of their assets.